10 steps to train employees to work with AI: a detailed guide for business

 1. Growth in productivity and profitability.

-2. According to eLearning Industry, training programs increase staff productivity by an average of 17% and company profitability by 21%.
+2. According to eLearning Industry, training programs increase employee productivity by an average of 17% and company profitability by 21%.

-3. Focusing on AI skills is especially effective: in Great Place to Work research, 57% of managers invest in technology but only 43% invest in developing people, while most workers are ready to learn.
+3. Focusing on AI skills is especially effective: Great Place to Work research shows that 57% of leaders invest in technology, but only 43% invest in people development, while most employees are ready to learn.

 4. Employee readiness and the risk of attrition.